peterlimo/peterlimo/README.md

-- 👋 Hi, I’m @peterlimo
+- 👋 Hi, I’m @Peter Kiprop Limo
-- 👀 I’m Android developer, I am passionate in resolving the magic on how an android app works.
+- 👀 I’m a Software developer, I am passionate in resolving the magic in tech and performing invention and innovation in the current tech world.
-- 🌱 I’m currently learning Android architecture components.
-- 💞️ Learning architecture components will be the start of my dream of becoming a real android developer.
 - 📫 How to reach me kiproplimo8@gmail.com / 0741734820
-I am 22 years of age,  A fourth year studying computer science at Laikipia University.
+I am 22 years of age,  Currently working at HR DIGITAL CONSULTING LTD as a software developer.
 <!---
 peterlimo/peterlimo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.